Top 18 Minnesota Scholarships & Grants for 2026 - 2027

 • Enroll at least half-time in a degree, diploma, or certificate program at a participating institution.

-• Demonstrate financial need as determined by the Free Application for Federal Student Aid (FAFSA) or the Minnesota Dream Act for undocumented students.
+• Demonstrate financial need as determined by the Free Application for Federal Student Aid (FAFSA) or the Minnesota Dream Act.

 • Not have exceeded the lifetime limit of State Grant eligibility (generally 120 semester credits).